MONEY® provides the news, reviews and interviews that hard working Canadians like you need to help make, save, and preserve more of your money.

 In its purest form, financial planning encompasses everything from cash-flow management, net worth planning, risk management (all forms of insurance and other risk management

-Financial planning, done properly, is a constantly repeating cycle following a 6-step process as
+Financial planning, done properly, is a constantly repeating cycle following a 6-step process as follows:

 Each part of the plan, as noted in the second paragraph, has its own 6-step process within the overall planning cycle.